eirikref/Fiber/design/configuration-format.md

-# Configuration Format
+# Fiber Configuration Format

+This is the work-in-progress design document for Fiber's configuration data format.

 ## General

-Configuration can be passed either as JSON or as a PHP array (as the first thing we will do is to convert the JSON string to an array anyway).
+Configuration can be passed either as JSON or as a native PHP array (as the first thing we will in the case of JSON anyway is to convert the string to a PHP array).

 ## Top-Level Configuration